FluxForce AI Blog | Secure AI Agents, Compliance & Fraud Insights

 Explainability in sanctions screening is no longer a future consideration.
 It is a current expectation.
 Regulators and auditors want clear answers, not technical promises.

-This section mainly focuses on what matters most during regulatory review.
+This section covers what matters most during regulatory review.

 Regulators expect every decision in AML sanctions screening to have a clear and logical explanation.
 Explainable AI ensures that alerts are supported by visible reasoning rather than hidden scores.